-9. Safeguarding concerns or allegations against adults working with children

-Sometimes allegations of inappropriate treatment of children are made against members of staff employed by the school which includes supply staff, volunteers, contractors or other external providers using the school premises for the purposes of running activities for children, rather than members of the child's family or other adults known to the child.
+9. Safeguarding concerns or allegations against adults working with children school premises for the purposes of running activities for children, rather than members of the child's family or other adults known to the child.
 If staff have a safeguarding concern or an allegation is made about another adult (as listed above) harming or posing a risk of harm to children then this should be referred to the Head teacher.
 Allegations are those which relate to members of staff, supply staff, volunteers, contractors who are currently working in any school or college regardless of whether the school or college is where the alleged abuse took place.
 Allegations against a teacher or who is no longer teaching will be referred to the Police.
 Historical allegations of abuse will also be referred to the Police.
-Such allegations are dealt with in accordance with specific procedures published on the Westmorland and Furness SCP website - Allegations against staff or volunteers and Part four of 'Keeping Children Safe in Education' - Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors.
+Such allegations are dealt with in accordance with specific procedures published on the Cumbria SCP website - Allegations against staff or volunteers and Part four of 'Keeping Children Safe in Education' - Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors.